osuosl/orvsd_central/docs/source/testing.rst

      def test_invalid_email(self):
          """
-         The downside to context aware tests is that now, again we need to import is_valid_email
+         The downside to context aware tests is that the method we are testing must be imported again
          """

          from orvsd_central.util import is_valid_email